Do good social network

 Completed actions feed in the redesigned app

 The structural change was bigger.
 Now you could post freeform to create repeatable actions or complete challenges that prompted sharing.
-As we partnered with creators to bring their audiences in, I reworked the old character art into scalable collage covers that signal topics quickly.
+As we partnered with creators to bring their audiences in, I collaborated with a graphic designer on a scalable collage covers system to signal challenge topics quickly.

 The structural change was bigger.
 Now you could post freeform to create repeatable actions or complete challenges that prompted sharing.
-As we partnered with creators to bring their audiences in, I reworked the old character art into scalable collage covers that signal topics quickly.
+As we partnered with creators to bring their audiences in, I collaborated with a graphic designer on a scalable collage covers system to signal challenge topics quickly.

 Creator-focused actions and challenges